reiryuki/AM3D-Zirene-Sound-Ryuki-Mod-Magisk-Module/README.md

 - https://t.me/androidryukimodsdiscussions/26764
 - You can reset the data by run at Terminal Emulator:

-  su

-  `setprop am3d.cleanup 1`
+  `su -c setprop am3d.cleanup 1`

-  Flash the module after.
+  Reinstall the module after and reboot.

 ## Troubleshootings
 - Install Audio Modification Library module if using another audio mod.